How to warm up your voice in the morning? ( Fast & Easy )

 A lot of singers skip the warming up part, mostly because it is boring and because they do not see direct results as you do by practicing singing.
 If you as a singer have never warmed up your voice in the morning then my recommendation is to try it out for a couple of weeks and I promise that your overall sound as a singer will be a lot better and you will even be able to sing almost effortlessly.

-You can warm up your voice in the morning by drinking a glass of luke warm water, this will hydrate and lubricate your vocal cords which are essential for warming up your voice.
+You can warm up your voice in the morning by drinking a glass of lukewarm water, this will hydrate and lubricate your vocal cords which are essential for warming up your voice.
 In addition to this yawning will stretch your neck muscles which will allow you to warm up a lot faster.
-Focus on exercises that make your vocal cords vibrate as this vibration will dislodge the mucus formed on your vocal cords and thus warming up your voice.
+Focus on exercises that make your vocal cords vibrate as this vibration will dislodge the mucus formed on your vocal cords and thus warm up your voice.

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com